 Version 2.6.0 (early April 2016)

-• Native integration of Benno MailArchiv into the WebApp and DeskApp of Zarafa Groupware: Plugin for Zarafa WebApp 2 and Zarafa DeskApp.
+• Native integration of Benno MailArchiv into the WebApp and DeskApp of the Zarafa Groupware: Plugin for the Zarafa WebApp 2 and Zarafa DeskApp.

-Benno MailArchiv is directly and seamlessly integrated into the WebApp or DeskApp of Zarafa Groupware.
-Emails in Benno MailArchiv can be found and displayed directly within the Zarafa Groupware solution.
+Benno MailArchiv will be directly and seamlessly integrated into the WebApp or DeskApp of the Zarafa Groupware integrated.
+E-mails in Benno MailArchiv can therefore be found and displayed directly within the Zarafa Groupware solution.

-• Re-design and extension of the Benno MailArchiv backend architecture: Queue-based processing and multi-threading-enabled indexing.
+• Redesign and extension of the architecture of the Benno MailArchiv backend: Queue-based processing and multi‑threading‑capable indexing.

-The Benno MailArchiv backend architecture is extended to enable indexing of e-mail content in multi-threading mode (i.e., by multiple parallel indexing services).
-The processing of e-mails within the backend is converted to a queue-based processing.
-All sub-processes of the backend communicate with each other via separate queues, making it easy to parallelize indexing, etc.
+The architecture of the Benno MailArchiv backend is being extended so that indexing of email contents in a multi‑threading operation (i.e., by several parallel indexing services) becomes possible.
+The processing of the mails within the backend is therefore switched to a queue‑based processing.
+All sub‑processes of the backend communicate via separate queues with each other, so that, for example, the parallelisation of indexing etc. becomes simply possible.

 Version 2.8.0 (early June 2016)